 When the Senate returned, they reinstated Stanton.
 Now, Grant stepped aside.
 Stanton was Secretary of War once more, so Johnson responded by firing him.
 In an even more spiteful move, he named Lorenzo Thomas, a general Stanton had disliked so much during the Civil War that he had threatened to “pick [him] up with a pair of tongs and drop him from the nearest window,” as Secretary of War instead.
 Furious, Stanton arrested Thomas for violating the law.

-“It had become a comic opera,” writes historian Michael A. Eggleston, and the next act was a Congressional attempt to impeach Johnson for violating the Act.
+“It had become a comic opera,” writes historian Michael A. Eggleston, and the next act was a Congressional attempt to impeach Johnson for violating the act.
 In March 1868, the House of Representatives approved nine articles of impeachment and brought them to the Senate.
-Johnson’s trial became a public craze, and so many spectators came to the Senate Chamber to watch it that the Senate began to hold a lottery for gallery passes.
+Johnson’s trial became a public spectacle, and so many came to the Senate Chamber to watch it that the Senate began to hold a lottery for gallery passes.
 A thousand tickets were printed each day for the general public, and Senators had to turn away hundreds of constituents who begged them for a front-row seat on the dramatic trial.
 Today, the raffle system still exists—a little-known remnant of the impeachment spectacle.

 But the Tenure of Office Act lived on.
 It was only revoked in 1887 after another standoff.
 When President Grover Cleveland summarily removed over 600 appointees with no explanation, Congress claimed he had violated the act and demanded that Cleveland’s cabinet provide documentation for the firings.
 Cleveland told his cabinet not to comply, and argued that the act didn’t apply.
 He even challenged Congress to impeach him if they didn’t like his appointments.